-While deemed by Google as the latest innovation in “queryless search”, understanding of the individual user replaces the understanding of a singular query.
+Using information collected from user data, Discover has moved the search engine toward “query-less search,” in which the understanding of the individual user replaces the understanding of a singular query.

-Thus, the user becomes the central focus in Discover.
+The user is the central focus with Discover.

 - Search history.